omarathon/tabula/README.markdown

 Setting up for development
 ----------

-Set up an empty JBoss server.
+Set up an empty JBoss 5 server.

+The conf directory should contain:

+- courses-sso-config.xml modified to your details.
+- courses.properties modified to your details
+- courses-private.properties (may be empty but must exist)

+You can get versions of these from the servers directory

+Obtain the datasource files for the app and ADS, and place in the deploy directory.

+You will need to get this configuration added to Web Sign-on for SSO to work.

 Set up an Apache vhost referencing the include files in `servers/common/vhosts`.
 You need an HTTPS vhost for SSO so if you're only going to set up one vhost,